 Absolutely!
-You can set up a PingPlotter (or MultiPing) alert to 'watch' a specific target and tell you if the conditions get bad enough to warn you about.
+You can set up a PingPlotter alert to 'watch' a specific target and warn you if the conditions get rough.

-This combination of settings will look back at the last 5 samples collected, and if they're all lost (> 9999ms is a lost packet), then the alert will fire.
-If only 4 out of 5 are lost, it will not fire.
+This combination of settings will look back at the last 5 samples collected, and if they're all lost (> 9999ms is a lost packet), the alert will fire.

 - Tie an alert to a target (and troubleshooting problems).